CT075/celica-2024/README.md

 - Project template initially forked from MysticOCE's [EasyBuildfile](https://github.com/MysticOCE/EasyBuildfile)

+In addition, the design and implementation of this project's "microskillsystem" were non-trivially influenced by the FE8 Skill System, though all actual code therein is original.

 ### Artistic assets made by me

 Assets in this section are available for use under